 Is there a particular style, ingredient, or trend in beer you'd like to explore further?

 This is me giving away all my tips and secrets!
-Gabby has been getting at me because I’ve been talking to brewers about other beers I want to make and then they start popping up in other breweries!
+Gabi has been getting at me because I’ve been talking to brewers about other beers I want to make and then they start popping up in other breweries!

 Playing with fruit, moving into trying some freeze-dried fruit, is somewhere I want to start experimenting with.
 I also want to start doing co-fermentation with multiple yeasts.
 Maybe trying some champenoise (champagne methods of barrel fermenting).